MicrosoftDocs/windows-itpro-docs/windows/access-protection/windows-firewall/isolating-apps-on-your-network.md

 -   A domain controller is installed on your network, and your devices are joined to the Windows domain.

--   Your Windows Store app is installed on the client device.
+-   Your Microsoft Store app is installed on the client device.

 -   The Remote Server Administration Tools (RSAT) are installed on your client device.
-When you perform the following steps from your client device, you can select your Windows Store app when you create Windows Defender Firewall rules.
+When you perform the following steps from your client device, you can select your Microsoft Store app when you create Windows Defender Firewall rules.

     >**Note:**  You can install the RSAT on your device running Windows 10 from the [Microsoft Download Center](https://www.microsoft.com/download/details.aspx?id=45520).

 ## Step 1: Define your network

 The **Home\\Work Networking** capability enables access to intranet resources.
 Administrators can use Group Policy settings to define the scope of the intranet.
-This ensures that Windows Store apps can access intranet resources appropriately.
+This ensures that Microsoft Store apps can access intranet resources appropriately.

 A network endpoint is considered part of the **Home\\Work Network** if: